 The lion is the most iconic member of the big cat family and usually is on the top list of the safari clients who are visiting Tanzania.
 There are many national parks you can cover in your Tanzania Safari that allows you to meet these furious predators.
 This carnivore is one of the deadliest hunters living in the savannahs of Tanzania that acquires the title of “Jungle King” or “king of the beast” as they carry symbols for royalty and stateliness.

 There is a total of 5 subspecies of cheetahs living in the world out of which East African subspecies are one of the eye-catching ones.
-These sub-species can be spotted in Tanzania, Kenya, Uganda, and Somalia; however, Tanzania Destinations are the perfect places to see these fastest runners.
-These subspecies of Cheetahs are considered as the oldest and largest cheetahs amongst all the sub-species of Cheetahs.
-The tear-mark which runs from the corner of their eyes down to their mouth makes them unique between all other sub-species.
+These sub-species you can find in Tanzania, Kenya, Uganda, and Somalia; however, Tanzania Destinations are the perfect places to see these fastest runners.
+These subspecies of Cheetahs are considered the oldest and largest cheetahs amongst all the sub-species of Cheetahs.
+The tear-mark which runs from the corner of their eyes down to their mouth makes them unique from all other subspecies.

 Native to more than 25 African countries Genets are omnivorous and will eat whatever is most available.
-There are almost 14 to 17 species are available of these iconic carnivores and they are available in few parts of Tanzania.
+There are almost 14 to 17 species are available of these iconic carnivores and found in few parts of Tanzania.
 Having a length of 40 to 60 centimeters and weight up to 1 to 3 kilograms, they tend to eat small rodents, reptiles, amphibians, and insects

 The black-footed cats or the small spotted cats are the smallest wild cats of the country yet deadliest cats that are endemic to the south-western arid zone of Southern Africa.
 These African cats have a body length of 36.7 to 43.3 cm with tails 16.4 to 19.8 cm and weigh on average 1.3 kg or a maximum of 1.65 kg.
 As the pads and underparts of the cat’s feet are black the cat is most commonly known as a black-footed cat.
 With deadly hunting skills, the cats hunt small prey species such as rodents and small birds.

-These are few iconic and rare felines to track down while visiting Tanzania destinations; while few are available many other places of the world few are endemic to Africa.
-It’s always better to plan a Tanzania Safari with a knowledgeable tour operator who can guide you through the biggest to the smallest & the rarest animals as well as providing all the details.
-Book your Tanzania Safari with Jerry Tanzania and go back with tons of knowledge about the nature and wildlife of Africa.
+These are few iconic and rare felines to track down while visiting Tanzania Destinations; while few are available in many other places of the world few are endemic to Africa.
+It’s always better to plan a Tanzania Safari with a knowledgeable tour operator.
+They can guide you through the biggest to the smallest & the rarest animals as well as providing all the details.
+Book your Tanzania Safari with Jerry Tanzania Tours and go back with the great nature and wildlife of Africa.